Ex-JROTC instructor charged with filming student sex abuse

 Victor Aguilar, 65, made a court appearance Monday by phone from the Honolulu Federal Detention Center after he was charged with two counts of producing sexually explicit child pornography videos of a minor victim.

-Prosecutors allege Aguilar sexually exploited the girl in his home, in his vehicle and at Waimea High School on Kauai, where he was her Junior Reserve Officers’ Training Corps instructor.
+Prosecutors allege Aguilar sexually exploited the minor in his home, in his vehicle and at Waimea High School on Kauai, where he was her Junior Reserve Officers’ Training Corps instructor.
 He also faces related sex assault charges in state court.

 “The nature and circumstances of the offense reveal that while in a trusted position with ready access to minors, Aguilar abused his power and physically victimized at least one young woman,” prosecutors said in a motion asking for his detention.
-“The government is greatly concerned that Aguilar will reach out to contact the Minor Victim - and any other victims that the government is still in the process of identifying.”
+“The government is greatly concerned that Aguilar will reach out to contact the Minor Victim-and any other victims that the government is still in the process of identifying.”

 Aguilar texted the alleged victim after he learned about the state investigation, prosecutors said.